Does my Cane Corso have separation anxiety?

 - whining

-Signs the Cane Corso has anxiety when left home alone regularly include:
+Signs that Cane Corso has anxiety when left home alone regularly include:

 - destruction